dm4sec/hwservice_sec/case_study/huaweiAI/BuildModel_Fuzzer/frida/BuildModel.md

 |-------------|-------------|-------------|
 | hidl_string | hidl_handle | hidl_string |
 ```
+I prefer the later one for we have to deliver the length of `hidl_memory` if we use the former one, but I can't find it in `mData`.

 Such that the layout of the `mData` can be read according to the parameters as:
 ```